top of page

-This sits within our broader Landscape Documentation for Residential Developments, where we work across small‑scale residential landscape design projects that require careful coordination between consultants and clear communication for assessment.
+This sits within our broader Landscape Documentation for Residential Developments NSW service, where we support residential development projects that require clear consultant alignment, legible site relationships and consistent presentation across the documentation set.

 What we mean by dual occupancy